Skip to main content

 Is there a keyboard shortcut?

 This tool doesn't have built-in shortcuts, but most code editors do: VS Code has 'Transform to Uppercase/Lowercase/Title Case' in the command palette (Ctrl+Shift+P).
-For quick conversions, this browser tool is faster than opening an editor.
+For a quick one-off conversion, paste your text above and click a style.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.